letsencrypt/acme-spec/draft-barnes-acme.md

 ~~~~~~~~~~

-The server MUST ignore any values provided in the "key" field in registration bodies sent by the client, as well as any other fields that it does not recognize.
+The server MUST ignore any values provided in the "key", "authorizations", and "certificates" fields in registration bodies sent by the client, as well as any other fields that it does not recognize.
 If new fields are specified in the future, the specification of those fields MUST describe whether they may be provided by the client.

 The server creates a registration object with the included contact information.
 The "key" element of the registration is set to the public key used to verify the JWS (i.e., the "jwk" element of the JWS header).
-The server also provides a random
-recovery token.
 The server returns this registration object in a 201 (Created) response, with the registration URI in a Location header field.
 The server MUST also indicate its new-authorization URI using the "next" link relation.

 If the server wishes to present the client with terms under which the ACME service is to be used, it may indicate the URI where such terms can be accessed in a Link header with link relation "terms-of-service".
 As noted above, the client may indicate its
 agreement with these terms by updating its registration to include the "agreement" field, with the terms URI as its value.